GT-ARC/opaca-core/README.md

 This section is about distributing releases to the `dai-open` and `dai-open-snapshot` repositories (see `pom.xml` for details).
 This is necessary so that others can use the modules as libraries without having to check out the repository and build it locally.

 New SNAPSHOT releases are deployed by CI each time a new commit is pushed to the main branch (usually by a merge request).
-Those a deployed to the `dai-open-snapshot` repository.
+Those are deployed to the `dai-open-snapshot` repository.
 New non-SNAPSHOT releases are created manually and deployed to `dai-open` every time there is a significant change (preferably _before_ that change is merged) or when a larger number of smaller changes have accumulated, by the following steps:

 * increment the version numbers in _all_ `pom.xml` files to the next release version, e.g. change `X.Y-SNAPSHOT` to `X.Y` (both the `version` and `parent.version`, and don't forget the examples)
-* rename the current `X.Y-SNAPSHOT` sections in the changelog file to `X.Y`
+* rename the current `X.Y Snapshot` sections in the changelog file to `X.Y Release`
 * run `mvn deploy` in the repository root (for this step, you will need the appropriate credentials in your `~/.m2/settings.xml`)
 * make a Git commit and `git tag` it as `vX.Y`
 * increment the version numbers from `X.Y` to `X.Y+1-SNAPSHOT` (or, for very significant changes, `X+1.0-SNAPSHOT`)